EdamAme-x/EdamAme-x/README.md

 ### What I have accomplished

 1. [Created tool on LINE.](https://github.com/EdamAme-x/line-tool-box)
-  - I have also created semi-bots and peeking tools, ranging from send posts bot to a hijack.
+  - I have also created self-bots and peeking tools, ranging from send posts bot to a hijack.
 (5,000 people used the system daily.
 Now it has been regulated by the LINE operator :( )
 2. [Created tool on PayPay](https://github.com/EdamAme-x/paypay-tel-brute-force)
   - We created a script to retrieve multiple (too many) phone numbers used by PayPay users.
 3. [Created tool on Discord](https://github.com/EdamAme-x/discord-nuker-frontend)